Panic attacks can cause such symptoms as chest pain, a sensation of choking, dizziness, nausea, and shortness of breath.

 Drugs that are used to treat panic disorder include

-Antianxiety drugs such as benzodiazepines
+Antianxiety medications such as benzodiazepines

 Initially, people may be given a benzodiazepine and an antidepressant.
 When the antidepressant starts working, the dose of benzodiazepine is typically decreased, then stopped.
 However, for some people, a benzodiazepine is the only effective long-term treatment.

-Cognitive-behavioral therapy may also help.
-People are taught the following:
+People may be taught the following:

 Not to avoid situations that cause panic attacks

 To recognize when their fears are not likely to result in bad consequences

 To respond instead with slow, controlled breathing or other techniques that promote relaxation